spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/Abraham-Enoma/research-summary.md

 ## Part Three - Highlighting the importance of decentralization and how blockchain technology ensures transparency and security.

 ### **1. Importance of Decentralization**
 Decentralization is crucial because it removes the need for a central authority, reducing the risk of fraud, censorship, and single points of failure while fostering trust among participants.
-By doing these it ensures:
+It ensures:
 - **Resilience**: No single point of failure, making the system more robust.
 - **Censorship Resistance**: Transactions cannot be blocked or altered by central authorities.
 - **Trustless Interactions**: Users don’t need to rely on intermediaries to validate actions.